A Brief History of Kitson & Co

 The works was renamed the Airedale Works and produced diesel engines until 1959 when this work was moved to other Hawker Siddelly group companies.
 The site is now occupied by industrial units.
 The last surviving building of the works, the V shop, survives as a carpet shop and office.

-Only one surviving Kitson locomotive can be found locally and that is 5469 Conway currently stored awaiting restoration at the Middleton Railway, several Kitson locomotives survive around the world.
-Some notable examples include a couple of the 2-8-0 tender locos of the Khyber Pass route, a handful of the Kitson-Mayers in South America and of course India's oldest locos Express and Fairy Queen.
+Only one surviving Kitson locomotive can be found locally and that is 5469 Conway at the Middleton Railway (however this is currently at Shildon for cosmetic restoration) Several Kitson locomotives survive around the world, some notable examples include a couple of the 2-8-0 tender locos of the Khyber Pass route, a handful of the Kitson-Mayers in South America and of course India's oldest locos Express and Fairy Queen.

 Conway awaiting restoration at the Middleton Railway (Photo Kris Ward)